fbvarela/genefinder/README.md

 I've created two branches in the Github repository.
 Developed, where I committed all the changes during the developed process, and master, with the first app final version.

 #### Deployment
 To deploy the application it can be used a pipeline using a Continuous Integration software.
-To scale to meet increased demand you can run multiple instances in Kubernetes.
+To meet increased demand, you can run multiple instances of the microservice in Kubernetes.
+To scale the database You can also have multiple clusters, and if demand rises, you can partition some tables or shard them to spread the load.

 #### Test
 To test the app, I have created unit tests for every class in the project with the JUnit library.
 Also, I coded integration tests to test the entire app flow.
 To ensure the correct functioning of the application I use Postman to test the endpoint (file: GENE FINDER.postman_collection.json in the root app folder).